alan-turing-institute/hub23-deploy/docs/_posts/2010-01-07-installing-binderhub-local-helm-chart.md

 This documentation walks through the steps required to install a BinderHub using a local helm chart.

-In [`docs/04i-installing-binderhub.md`](04i-installing-binderhub.md), BinderHub was installed and configured by using the [BinderHub chart](https://jupyterhub.github.io/helm-chart/#development-releases-binderhub) directly.
+In ["Installing BinderHub"]({% post_url 2010-01-06-installing-binderhub %}), BinderHub was installed and configured by using the [BinderHub chart](https://jupyterhub.github.io/helm-chart/#development-releases-binderhub) directly.
 By writing a helm chart that _depends_ on the BinderHub chart, we can later introduce other helm charts to increase the functionality of Hub23.

 This documentation assumes you have the following CLI's installed: